cerbos/tutorial/src/07-derived-roles/README.md

 > The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/07-derived-roles/cerbos).

 The business requirements for Cerbforce state that only an owner of Contacts and Companies are allowed to delete them from the system.
-With Cerbos, the aim is to keep polcies as simple as possible and not repeat logic across different resources, so in this situation a [Derived Role](https://docs.cerbos.dev/cerbos/latest/policies/derived_roles.html) can help up.
+With Cerbos, the aim is to keep polcies as simple as possible and not repeat logic across different resources, so in this situation a [Derived Role](https://docs.cerbos.dev/cerbos/latest/policies/derived_roles.html) can enable help.

 Derived roles are a way of augmenting the broad roles with are attached to the user in the directory of authentication system with contextual data to provide more fine-grained control at runtime.
 On every request all the relevant derived role policies are evaluated and those matching roles are 'attached' to the user as Cerbos computes access.

 # Onwer derived role

 In the Cerbforce data model, the `contact` and `company` both have an attribute called `ownerId` which is the ID of the user that created the record.
 Rather than adding a condition to both of these resource policies, you are going to create a derived role which gives the principal and additoinal `owner` role within the context of the request.
 The policy for this is as follows:

  ```yaml
 {{#include ./cerbos/policies/cerbforce_derived_roles.yaml}}